AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-17-QFTCurvedspacetime.md

 # Notes on QFT in Curved Backgrounds  (Draft)

 ## Abstract
 Primary historical sources are provided with modern textbooks and survey articles concerning quantum field theory in curved spacetime.
+In the late 1990's and early 2000's, results from study of quantum field theory on a flat Minkowski background were extended to curved backgrounds.
+Topics of that extension include axiomatic approaches, interacting theories, gauge theories, and the renormalization group.
+Resources treating these developments are provided throughout the following.
 Applications include cosmology of the early universe and black hole backgrounds.
-Axiomatic approaches, interacting theories, gauge theories and the renormalization group of ordinary quantum field theory were extended in the late 1990's and early 2000's to curved backgrounds.
-Resources treating these developments are provided in the following.

 **To be continued ...**